Sean Gunn: Career

 In 1995 Gunn played Sammy Capulet in the B movie Tromeo and Juliet.
 In 2000, he guest starred in the second episode of Gilmore Girls as Mick, a DSL cable installer.
 As the first season continued, he was brought back in the recurring role of Kirk Gleason, one of Stars Hollow's most eccentric citizens.
 He was a regular cast member from 2002 to the series' end in 2007.
 He also had a recurring role on October Road as Rooster.

 Although he is best known for his Gilmore Girls role, he also has several television guest appearance credits, including Angel; 3rd Rock from the Sun; Yes, Dear; True Jackson, VP; Andy Richter Controls the Universe; and Bunheads.
 He can also be seen in commercials as an "agent" for the text message information service KGB.com.
 In films, he has also had several roles, the most substantial being "Alien Orphan/Doug" in The Specials, for which he also received a co-producer credit.

 In 2003, Gunn starred in the featurette The Man Who Invented the Moon, directed by fellow Goodman School of Drama alum and Gilmore Girls cast member John Cabrera.
 Gunn and Cabrera have been close artistic colleagues since their school days in Chicago in the mid-nineties.

 Along with his brothers James and Brian, he is a creator and actor in the spoof-porn series James Gunn's PG Porn.
 He also had a brief role as a computer maintenance man on the Nickelodeon show True Jackson VP.
 He starred in a series of television commercials for Knowledge Generation Bureau, and appeared in the 2010 film Super, written and directed by his brother James.

 He is also the voice actor behind the character of Swan in the Warner Brothers video game Lollipop Chainsaw, also written by his brother James.

 Gunn guest-starred in the season 4 episode "Makeover" of Glee as committee member Phineas Hayes.

 In 2014, he provided performance capture for the character of Rocket, and played the role of Kraglin, Yondu Udonta's second-in-command, in Guardians of the Galaxy.

 In 2014, he held a supporting role in Bones on Fox in the episode "The Corpse at the Convention".
 In 2017, he reprised his role as Kraglin in Guardians of the Galaxy Vol. 2, playing a larger part, and again provided performance capture for the character of Rocket.

+In 2018 he provided Rocket's motion capture in Avengers: Infinity War and in its sequel the next year.